 5 Things You Can Do – Music Educator Edition

-1. Select the best online learning platform for you and your students.
+1. Select the best teaching and learning tools for your classroom.

 Keep it simple!
-Your students will be excited by accessible lessons that you enjoy and will help them engage.
+Your students will be excited by accessible music lessons that you enjoy and will help them engage in music education whether learning in the classroom or remotely.

 Document your lessons and how students are engaging with your program to share with administrators and decision makers.
-Even better, invite administrators, district board members, and any other key leaders to join one of your live lessons!
+Even better, invite administrators, district board members, and any other key leaders to observe one of your classes!

-Are there local arts organizations or fellow teacher that can enhance your distance learning experience for students?
-Get connected!
+Are there local arts organizations or teaching artists that can enhance your classroom learning experiences for students?
+Reach out and get connected!

-2. Share the impact of music education on social media and/or in school communications.
+2. Share the impact of music education on social media and in school communications.

-Advocacy messages should be simple, straight-forward and tug at the heartstrings.
+Advocacy messages should be simple, straight-forward, celebrate joy, and tug at the heartstrings.

 Use a unique #hashtag for your district’s music program on social media.
 Collaborate with fellow music teachers to make the most impact by sharing stories using the same hashtag.